-It can be as secure — perhaps even more secure — because it’s actually used in a slightly different way.
+It can be as secure — perhaps even more secure — because it’s used in a different way.

 You can also choose to increase its security by using some of the same techniques we use for passwords in general.

-The single biggest difference between using a PIN and a Microsoft account password to sign in to your machine is that the PIN only works on the specific machine for which you set it up.
+The biggest difference between using a PIN and a password to sign in is that the PIN only works on the machine on which you set it up.

-But ultimately it falls into the same bucket I call “physical security”.
-If your machine isn’t physically secure, it’s not secure.
-With or without your PIN to sign in, anyone who has access to your machine can use any number of techniques to get at its contents.
+If someone knows your PIN, they’ll have access to your machine, but only if they also have the machine in their possession.
+If they can do that, your machine isn’t physically secure.
+With or without your PIN, anyone who has physical access to your machine can use any number of techniques to get at its contents.

-Keyloggers are a form of malware that, when installed on your machine, secretly record your keystrokes and send the recording to hackers elsewhere on the internet.
-Sign in to a website, for example, and the keystroke logger records both your username and password.
-Only something like multi-factor authentication can save your account from being hacked in a case like that.
+When installed, keyloggers secretly record your keystrokes and send the recording to hackers.
+Log in to a website, for example, and the keystroke logger records both your username and password.
+Only something like multi-factor authentication can save you.

-They can record a PIN sign-in all they like, and it won’t get them anything.
-The PIN only works on your machine.
-Even if you use it to log in to your Microsoft account on your machine, that PIN is completely useless everywhere else.
+If you use a PIN to sign in to your machine, however, they can record anything they like and it won’t get them anywhere.
+The PIN only works on your actual machine, which some remote hacker doesn’t have access to.
+Even if you use a Microsoft account to sign in to your machine, that PIN is useless everywhere else.